Valeria Mercado Sizzles In Satin Bra On Instagram

 “Stay safe Val this too shall pass,” encouraged a supporter.

-The beauty often showcases her figure on her social media page, and posted another update on February 22 that likely caught many of her fans’ attention.
+The beauty often showcases her figure on her social media page and posted another update on February 22 that likely caught many of her fans’ attention.
 That time, Valeria rocked a pink bikini and posed indoors.
 Her top was studded with sparkling gems and her bottoms had silver accents on her hips.
 The model wore her hair down and brushed her locks behind her back.
 She rocked a matching makeup application that included pink eyeshadow and lipstick.